cloudmesh/cloudmesh-manual/docs-source/source/installation/quickstart/quickstart.rst

 Configuring chameleon cloud
 ---------------------------

-In many of the classes we teach you will have access to chameleon cloud.
+In many of the classes, we teach you will have access to chameleon cloud.
 You will get a cloudmesh.yaml file as part of the class in which you only need to set your username and your password.
 This is done on the terminal with